 A product roadmap is a plan of action.
 They show how a product or solution will evolve over time.
-Product Managers use these to outline future product functionality and decide if additional features could be released.
+Product Managers use these to outline future product functionality and decide whether or not to release additional features.
 In your job hunt, how you answer product roadmap interview questions will demonstrate your general knowledge as well as your creativity and vision.

 Product Roadmap Interview Questions: What You Need to Know

 Product roadmaps are important for many different reasons: they outline the priorities, vision, direction, and progress of a product over time.
-In addition, these roadmaps are used to collaborate with various teams across the organization to be on the same page about a product’s evolution.
+In addition, roadmaps allow collaboration with various teams across the organization: the product roadmap keeps everyone on the same page about a product’s evolution.
 The short and long-term success of an organization is dependent on how well the products perform.
 Thus, these roadmaps aim to facilitate that.

 Normally, product roadmap interview questions assess the candidate’s ability to execute the responsibilities for planning out delivery based on the fundamental business objectives.
-There are a variety of questions that an interviewer could ask you:
+There are a variety of product roadmap questions that an interviewer could ask you.
+Here are some examples:

 - What inputs do you use in your roadmap?